 CoCoon is a sector for contextual design, planning and construction in an intercultural and interdisciplinary context.
 It combines teaching, research, practice and networking.
 It creates awareness of the social and cultural implication of doing architecture.

 CoCoon promotes sustainability and social engagement in the production of living environments.
 CoCoon is dedicated to the DesignBuild-methodology, fostering academy to dedicate knowledge as service for the community.
 CoCoon is associated with university departments as well as nonacademic organisations and experts.

 CoCoon was founded in April 2005, based on the experiences of the ‘Praxisseminar Mexiko’ 2000-2004 and the seminar ‘Students Building in Kabul’ 2003.
-CoCoon is collaborating with the Natural Building Lab at TU Berlin and the Hochschule München and forms a GbR (Gesellschaft bürgerlichen Rechts).
+From 2015 to 2023, CoCoon-Studio was running as a GbR with Dr. Nina Pawlicki and Prof. Dr. Simon Colwill as co-directors.

 Teaching: CoCoon offers seminars in design, construction and documentation for students related to the built environment.
 CoCoon is both initiator and collaborator in different international and interdisciplinary academic exchange programmes.
 It assists student lead-research and stimulates intercultural exchange.